garrettw/garrettw.github.io/src/content/blog/php-hall-of-honor.md

 - **Jakub Zalas** — Organizer of PHPers Summit and contributor to Symfony and testing culture in PHP.
 - **Stefan Koopmanschap** — Contributor to Symfony and co-organizer of Dutch PHP Conference; active in education and community.
 - **Ben Ramsey** — PSR contributor and UUID libraries maintainer; involved in community standards.

-Lastly, there are a few more people that my AI friends omitted but I need to add back in.

-- Nuno Maduro (Laravel, Pest)
-- The rest of the Async Trailblazers